Triphenylethylene

+Triphenylethylene (TPE) is the organic compound with the formula (C6H5)2C=CH(C6H5).
+It is a colorless solid.

+Synthesis and reactions

+The compound is prepared in two steps from benzophenone via the intermediacy of 1,2,2-triphenylethanol.
+Triphenylethylene reacts with iodine to give 9-phenylphenanthroline.
+Epoxidation gives the chiral oxirane.

+Bioactivity

-Triphenylethylene (TPE) is a simple aromatic hydrocarbon that possesses weak estrogenic activity.
+Triphenylethylene possesses weak estrogenic activity.
 Its estrogenic effects were discovered in 1937.
 TPE was derived from structural modification of the more potent estrogen diethylstilbestrol, which is a member of the stilbestrol group of nonsteroidal estrogens.

 TPE is the parent compound of a group of nonsteroidal estrogen receptor ligands.
 It includes the estrogens chlorotrianisene, desmethylchlorotrianisene, estrobin (DBE), M2613, triphenylbromoethylene, triphenylchloroethylene, triphenyliodoethylene, triphenylmethylethylene; the selective estrogen receptor modulators (SERMs) afimoxifene, brilanestrant, broparestrol, clomifene, clomifenoxide, droloxifene, endoxifen, etacstil, fispemifene, idoxifene, miproxifene, miproxifene phosphate, nafoxidine, ospemifene, panomifene, and toremifene.
 The antiestrogen ethamoxytriphetol (MER-25) is also closely related, but is technically not a derivative of TPE and is instead a triphenylethanol derivative.
 The tamoxifen metabolite and aromatase inhibitor norendoxifen is also a TPE derivative.
 In addition to their estrogenic activity, various TPE derivatives like tamoxifen and clomifene have been found to act as protein kinase C inhibitors.

 The affinity of triphenylethylene for the rat estrogen receptor is about 0.002% relative to estradiol.
 For comparison, the relative binding affinities of derivatives of triphenylethylene were 1.6% for tamoxifen, 175% for afimoxifene (4-hydroxytamoxifen), 15% for droloxifene, 1.4% for toremifene (4-chlorotamoxifen), 0.72% for clomifene, and 0.72% for nafoxidine.